miscany/Weather-API/README.md

 # Weather-API
-Challenge for The Odin Project 'Javascript'
+For The Odin Project 'Javascript'